Yan Wang

 Milken Institute School of Public Health 950 New Hampshire Avenue, NW Washington DC 20052

-Dr. Wang's research has two main focuses.
-One is on epidemiology and prevention intervention on risky health behaviors and health problems, including substance use, especially tobacco smoking, obesity, risky sexual behaviors, unintentional injuries, mental health disorders, and medical problems, e.g. HIV infection.
-The other focus is on the application of statistical methodology and causal inference in public health research.
-She has conducted multilevel modeling, Generalized Estimation Equation (GEE) modeling, survival analyses, and structural equation modeling (e.g. mediation analysis, cross-lagged panel model, exploratory and confirmatory factor analyses, latent class analysis, latent growth modeling, and dyadic analyses).
-She is also specialized in causal inference, e.g. the evaluation of intervention effect in Randomized Controlled Trial (RCT), cluster RCT, and quasi-experimental designs, including propensity score analysis (PSA), complier average causal effect (CACE), interrupted time series (ITS) design and difference in difference (DID) analyses.
-She has also conducted research on health disparities.
-She has published over 110 peer-reviewed articles on health behaviors/problems.
-She was a PI for two NIH R03 grants and has been a site-PI or a co-I for numerous NIH R01 or equivalent grants.
+Her research centers on two primary areas.
+The first focuses on the epidemiology and prevention of risky health behaviors and associated health outcomes, including substance use—particularly tobacco smoking—obesity, risky sexual behaviors, unintentional injuries, mental health disorders, and medical conditions such as HIV infection.
+The second area emphasizes the application of advanced statistical methodologies and causal inference techniques in public health research.
+She has extensive experience with multilevel modeling (MLM), Generalized Estimating Equations (GEE), survival analysis, and structural equation modeling (SEM), including mediation analysis, cross-lagged panel models, exploratory and confirmatory factor analyses, latent class analysis, latent growth modeling, and dyadic analysis.
+She also specializes in causal inference methods for evaluating intervention effects in both randomized controlled trials (RCTs) and quasi-experimental designs.
+Her expertise includes cluster RCTs, propensity score analysis (PSA), complier average causal effect (CACE), interrupted time series (ITS) designs, and difference-in-differences (DID) analyses.
+Additionally, her research has addressed various aspects of health disparities.

 Behavioral Health